spicycode/Parts_The_Clonus_Horror/README.md

 * Fork it/Clone it/Download it, whatever
 * bundle install
 * Edit the_clonus_horrors.yml until you are content.
-It has a few of the thousand or so repos I carry around with me in it to get you started.
+It has a few of the repos I carry around with me in it to get you started.
+Your brain could not stand the awesome fighting force that is my full the_clonus_horrors.yml file.

 # First Run
 * Run ./parts